Richard Haas: Works

 Haas's murals have been commissioned for interiors and exteriors of numerous public and private buildings in the United States.
 Exterior projects include Chase Field; the Robert C. Byrd Federal Building & Courthouse in Beckley, West Virginia, the Boston Architectural College, the former Edison Brothers Shoe Storage building, now a Red Lion Hotel in St. Louis, the Kroeger Building in Cincinnati (Homage to Cincinnatus), the Oregon Historical Society (in Portland, Oregon), 23rd and Chestnut Streets in Philadelphia, Sundance Square in Fort Worth, Texas, multiple façades in Homewood, Illinois, the corner of 83rd and York in New York City, a mural on the Con Edison substation in Peck Slip, New York, featuring the Brooklyn Bridge, and the former Board of Education building in Brooklyn, New York.
 Interiors include the New York Public Library Main Branch; the Lakewood, Ohio Public Library; the Sarasota County, Florida Judicial Center, the Smithsonian Institution, Washington, D.C., 101 Merrimac Building, Boston, the Federal Courthouse in Beckley, West Virginia, the Federal Courthouse and Federal Building in Kansas City, Kansas, the Nashville, Tennessee Public Library history murals, the 1991 five-panel mural in the lobby of the 24-story office building at Landmark Square at 111 West Ocean Boulevard in Long Beach, California representing the major aspects of economic development in the city, as well as many other murals.
 At 1211 North LaSalle Street on Chicago’s Near North Side, a 16-story 1929 apartment hotel converted into a 1981 apartment building, was used for trompe-l'œil murals in homage to Chicago School architecture.
 One of the building's sides features the Chicago Board of Trade Building, intended as a reflection of the actual building two miles (3 km) south.

 Haas created a three-sided mural on the Edison Brothers Stores building, St. Louis, Missouri, in 1984.
 Description: Keim silicate paint, 110000 sqft.
 A three-sided mural with eight obelisks at its corners, a painted sculpture of Peace on the west facade, and a painted equestrian statue of St. Louis on the south facade.
 The 13-story building is now a Sheraton Hotel and Edison Condominiums.

 The only European mural by Richard Haas is in Munich, Germany, between Rumfordstrasse and Frauenstrasse.
 It is one of his earliest works, realized in 1978 on the occasion of his Munich exhibition.

 Haas is ranked by the Artists Trade Union of Russia amongst the world-best artists of the last four centuries.

-In addition to a unique and quaint downtown area, Homewood, Illinois, now boasts the largest collection of Richard Haas murals anywhere in the world.
+Homewood, Illinois, is home to the largest collection of Richard Haas murals in the world.
 Haas was first invited to Homewood in the early 1980s.
-Since that time, he has finished 11 murals and was scheduled to complete the 12th mural in late spring 2013.
-The Village has a time-lapse video that shows one of his recent murals being created.
+Since then, he has finished 11 murals and was scheduled to complete the 12th mural in late spring 2013.
+The Village has a time-lapse video that shows the creation of one of his recent murals.